Statement of Faith

 We believe that Jesus Christ is the head of the Body, His church, and the purpose of the church is to be a fellowship of believers in the Lordship of Jesus Christ.
 The only true basis of Christian fellowship is through Christ's (Agape) love.
 God is spirit (Jn.
 4:24), therefore our worship service is spiritual by the leading of the Holy Spirit and also places great emphasis on truth, that is, the teaching of the Word of God inductively and systematically.

-We believe in one personal, loving, transcendent and holy God, the creator of all, Who is eternal, and Who manifests Himself in three separate persons: Father, Son and Holy Spirit.
+We believe in one personal, loving, transcendent and holy God, the creator of all, Who is eternal, and Who exists eternally in three separate distinct persons: Father, Son and Holy Spirit.

 We believe that Jesus Christ, though fully God, became a man and suffering unto death.
 He is the promised Messiah, born of a virgin, lived a sinless life, provided atonement for our sins by His vicarious death on the Cross, was bodily resurrected by the power of the Holy Spirit, ascended back to the right hand of the Father, lives and makes intercession for us.
 We believe that Jesus poured out His Holy Spirit on the believers in Jerusalem, enabling them to fulfill his command to preach the Gospel to the entire world, an obligation shared by all believers today.